JuliaGraphs/MetaGraphsNext.jl/docs/src/index.md

 # MetaGraphsNext.jl

-Welcome to `MetaGraphsNext.jl`, an experimental, type-stable replacement for [MetaGraphs](https://github.com/JuliaGraphs/MetaGraphs.jl).
+Welcome to MetaGraphsNext.jl, a type-stable replacement for [MetaGraphs.jl](https://github.com/JuliaGraphs/MetaGraphs.jl).
+It allows you to create graphs with vertex and edge metadata, on which you can unleash the full power of the [Graphs.jl](https://github.com/JuliaGraphs/Graphs.jl) ecosystem.

 ## Getting started